openware/peatio-contrib/peatio-electrum/README.md

-# Peatio Electrum Blockchain Plugin
+# Peatio plugin for Electrum wallet

-This gem is a [peatio](https://github.com/openware/peatio) plugin adding the support of Electrum blockchain.
+This gem is a [peatio](https://github.com/openware/peatio) plugin adding the support of Electrum server to manage wallets.

 ## Installation